Sepehr1812/TomTomNearby/README.md

 - Pagination
 - Kotlin DSL

 Also, I implemented this project with MVVM architecture utilizing clean architecture principles.
-The project is modulized based on the different layers of the app in three modules of data, domain, and app.
+The project is modulized based on the different layers of the app in three modules: data, domain, and app.